Adapters & Integrations

 AIPREF

-@peac/mappings-aiprefIETF AIPREF vocabulary mapping for purpose declarations.
+@peac/mappings-aiprefIETF AIPREF vocabulary mapping for AI purpose declarations.
+Normalizes AIPREF tokens to PEAC canonical ControlPurpose values.

 - Purpose token normalization